The Board is responsible to shareholders for effective direction and control of the Company.

 The Audit Committee is expected to meet formally at least four times a year and otherwise as required.
 Further meetings may be called as required.
 The internal and external auditors have the right to attend meetings.
 The relevant Executive Directors, the Company's legal advisers and other persons may, by invitation from the Audit Committee, attend meetings.
 At least once per year, the Audit Committee may, if it so requires, meet privately with the external auditors.

-The Nomination Committee comprises Steven Baldwin, Daniel King, Charles Fairbairn and Gal Haber, and is chaired by Mr. Baldwin.
+The Nomination Committee comprises Steve Baldwin, Daniel King and Jacob Frenkel, and is chaired by Mr. Baldwin.
 The UK Corporate Governance Code recommends that a majority of the members of a nomination committee should be independent non-executive directors.
-The Board considers Mr. Baldwin, Mr. King and Mr. Fairbairn to be independent for the purposes of the UK Governance Code.
+The Board considers Mr. Baldwin and Mr. King to be independent for the purposes of the UK Governance Code.
 The Board considers that the Company is therefore compliant with the UK Corporate Governance Code in this respect.

 The Nomination Committee meets not less than twice a year and at such other times as required.
 The Nomination Committee has responsibility for reviewing the structure, size and composition (including the skills, knowledge and experience) of the Board, and giving full consideration to succession planning.
 The other key governance mandates pursuant to the written terms of reference of the Nomination Committee are as follows:

 The Nomination Committee takes into account the challenges and opportunities facing the Company and what skills and expertise will therefore be needed on the Board in the future.

 The Remuneration Committee comprises Daniel King, Anne Grim, Tami Gottlieb and Sigalia Heifetz and is chaired by Mr. King.